MUSA N. NXUMALO

 In the period between 2008 and 2016, Nxumalo produced two bodies of work for which he has received critical recognition – Alternative Kidz (2009) and In/Glorious (2012), which later formed part of his 2015 solo exhibition, In Search Of… at SMAC Gallery in Stellenbosch and the Goethe Institute in Johannesburg.
 Nxumalo is currently working on an ongoing project, titled The Anthology of Youth (2016), which was shown in part at SMAC Gallery’s Contemporary Booth at the FNB Joburg Art Fair 2016 and in UPSTART/STARTUP at SMAC Gallery in Johannesburg.
 Nxumalo recently exhibited 16 Shots, a selection from The Anthology of Youth at SMAC Gallery in Johannesburg.

+Musa Nxumalo was born in 1986 in Soweto, Johannesburg, where he now lives and works.
 Nxumalo completed the Foundation and Intermediate Courses at Market Photo Workshop between 2006 and 2008 and has since participated in several workshops and master classes.
 Since 2009, Nxumalo has had three solo exhibitions.
 His work has also been included in a number of group exhibitions both locally and internationally.
-These include For Those Who Live In It in the Netherlands in 2010; Space Between Us in Germany in 2013; My Joburg at Maison Rouge Gallery in Paris in 2013 and Perigrinate, which has been shown across the African continent from 2015 to 2017, including in Lagos, Abidjan, Bamako, Nairobi, Kinshasa and Yaounde.
+These include For Those Who Live In It in the Netherlands in 2010; Space Between Us in Germany in 2013; My Joburg at Maison Rouge Gallery in Paris in 2013 and Perigrinate, which has been shown across the African continent in 2015 and 2016, including in Lagos, Abidjan, Bamako and Nairobi.
 He is the recipient of several awards – the Edward Ruiz Mentorship in 2008, 2nd Prize for the MTN CITY Festival in 2009 and 1st prize in Visual Art for the Impact Awards in 2010.